nielsenlu2/JimmyNewTron/README.md

 **What is Tron?**

 Tron is a simple 2-player snake-style game where players try to avoid walls and any already-visited locations.
 JimmyNewTron is a version which has been rewritten and supports training a neural network model to serve as a non-player character.
-I have included a model which has been trained for about 1000 frames.
+The included model has been trained for about 1000 frames.

 **Screenshot:**